hyperdefined/BungeeBlockVersion/README.md

   - ...

 # Send this message if someone connects with a blocked version.
+# Use {VERSIONS} to show what versions your server uses.
+It will display like "1.8 to 1.16.3" or whatever.
+# If you don't want to use {VERSIONS}, just remove it.
-disconnect-message: "&cYou cannot connect with this version!"
+disconnect-message: "&cYou cannot connect with this version!
+We only allow version(s) {VERSIONS}."

+# No touch please :)
+config-version: 1
 ```